 All members of the academic community, including instructional personnel, students, and University administrators are expected to assist in maintaining the highest level of integrity and to report all incidents that violate academic honesty.
 Students encountering suspected cases of cheating should discreetly report the violator to their Course Instructor.
+Alternatively, students may report plagiarism by pressing the Report Plagiarism button in the Online Campus.
+This may be done without informing an instructor.
 Specifically, if academic misconduct is suspected in a Discussion Forum posting or any other work product, students should contact their Course Instructor and should not assign the student a grade as part of the peer assessment process.